nilsmehlhorn/blog/posts/angular-material-paginated-datasource/index.md

 Now we can update our component to provide some query inputs.
 First adapt the initialization of `PaginationDataSource<T, Q>` with a type for a specific query like `UserQuery`.
 Then provide a paginated endpoint that forwards page request and query to `UserService`.
-And lastly pass an initial query.
+Lastly pass an initial query.

 In our example we'll allow users to be searched through